BasedWorkToken/BWORK-Testnet-Windows-Miner/README.md

 - Sample CLI launch parameter can be found in the ".bat" file found together with this miner, please refer to it if you need help.
 - Ensure you are mining to the correct address/account.
 This is YOUR RESPONSIBILITY.
 - It is recommended to use your own web3api (e.g. Infura / Geth / Parity) if you solo mine, default value is for TESTING PURPOSES ONLY.
-- A default developer fee of 2.0% is applied.
 - In the case if the compute load for your GPU is not >= 99%, you can adjust the intensity via (amdIntensity/cudaIntensity/intelIntensity).

 Thank you for trying out the zkBitcoin Miner!

 ## Feedback and Support

-We welcome your feedback and suggestions to improve the zkBitcoin Miner.
-Please submit issues to the GitHub repository or reach out via the zkBitcoin Discord to `Untouchable_Fge#6920`, or find out more on the [zkBitcoin website](https://testnet.zkbitcoin.org/index/).
+We welcome your feedback and suggestions to improve the Based Work Token Miner.
+Please submit issues to the GitHub repository or reach out via the Based Work Token Discord to `Untouchable_Fge#6920`, or find out more on the [Based Work Token website](https://basedworktoken.org).